ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 - Classic example is shipbuilding.
 - Products are produced in batches which each require different raw materials and classes of labor.
+- These will be cases where individual use of materials and labor will be very natural to track.
+You might imagine a worker checking in when they start work on a unit and carefully tracking the materials that they use. _Note: Service professionals like lawyers and accountants often use a form of job order costing._
+- Units are often large and expensive, and the production process is often complicated.

 ### Kitchen Rite